Mike-Sagiri/mike-sagiri.github.io/_pages/about.md

 # 📖 Educations
 - *2025.09 - (now)*, Graduate at School of Intelligence Science and Technology, Peking University.
 - *2021.09 - 2025.06*, Undergraduate at School of Electronics Engineering and Computer Science, Peking University.
-- *2018.09 - 2021.06*, High School Student at Dongfeng High School, Shiyan City, Hubei Province, Chine.
+- *2018.09 - 2021.06*, High School Student at Dongfeng High School, Shiyan City, Hubei Province, China.